psychemedia/storytelling-notes/and-the-girl-played-on.md

 The young man ran his way, Anwen went hers.

 As she ran, she sensed something behind her, heard something behind her, getting closer, closer, faster than thought.
-At the last moment, Anwen turned, dropped the leaf The witch, running faster, couldn't stop... stepped on the leaf... and was transformed into a sow.
+At the last moment, Anwen turned, dropped the leaf.
+The witch, running faster, couldn't stop... stepped on the leaf... and was transformed into a sow.
 And behind: Bag o' Bones.
 She stopped — she;'d seen what had happened: looked at Anwen.
 Looked at the sow.
 Smiled.
 Licked her lips.
 And taking the sow, made her way back to the cottage...

 By whatever magical sense it is that leads us home when we are lost, the landscape ingrained in you when you're a child, familiar, home, the young man made his somesuch way...